WPMU’s Best in WordPress – October 12th – 19th

 This week we’ve highlighted 8 articles that cover WordPress design, security, and social sharing.

-This post by the gang at wpbeginner highlights a few free plugins you can use to make sure your WordPress website is secure and does not contain malicious code.
+This post highlights free tools you can use to make sure your WordPress website is secure and does not contain malicious code.
 This is essential reading for anyone thinking of using a free theme.

 Sharing plugins abound, but few of them offer any real way to view analytics inside your WordPress dashboard.
 If you’d like to get more information about your post and page sharing analytics, WP Jedi put together this great list of a few plugins which bring statistics to your social sharing.